 - For those that are up for a longer day drive, you might try owners Rob and Barb’s favorite slow-route to the Oregon coast.
 Can you smell the ocean air already?

-- Take Rob and Barb’s favorite slow-route to the Oregon Coast (this takes a full day but it is beautiful!).
-Head west from Amity Flats on 5th Street, which soon becomes Hwy 153.
-Continue on 153 to Hwy 18, a major road to the Oregon Coast, until you reach Sheridan.
-Take Main Street through Sheridan to Willamina, then turn north on Willamina Creek Road.
-This becomes the Coast Creek Rd, then Gilbert Creek Rd, and eventually T’s into the Nestucca River Road.
-From here you use NF-85 toward Blaine, and from there to Beaver, where the road intersects with Hwy 101.
-From there you can explore the coast, or head down 101 to Hebo, turn east on Hwy 22, which will take you back to Amity.
+Directions from Amity: head out on HWY 153 to Oregon Route 18 until you reach Sheridan.
+Then take Main Street through Sheridan to Willamina, and turn north on Willamina Creek Road.
+Willamina Creek Road becomes Coast Creek Rd, then Gilbert Creek Rd, and eventually T’s into the Nestucca River Road.
+From here you use NF-85 toward Blaine, and from there to Beaver, where the road intersects with HWY 101 and you’ve made it!
+Take in the fresh ocean air, explore the coast, and when you’re ready, head back down 101 to the community of Hebo and turn east on HWY 22 which will lead you back to Amity.

 - Have you heard of the term ‘wiking’?
 That is, wine tasting while hiking?
 Just ask the folks at Left Coast Estates, they’re credited with coining the term.
 There is likely no better place to give it a try than within their hundreds of acres.
 Get there in about 15 minutes via 99W (You’ll want to call ahead before visiting to be sure trails and tastings are available).

 - Take a drive back in time to Champoeg State Heritage Area, the site where settlers gathered back in 1843 to hold a historical vote that resulted in Oregon’s first provisional government.
 Guided walks, museums, and other recreational and educational activities are offered in the historic pioneer town.
 A lovely jaunt up 223 N to OR-18 will get you there.